Sweet Smell of Success: Pre-production

-Tony Curtis had to fight for the role of Sidney Falco because Universal, the studio to which he was contracted, was worried that it would ruin his career.
+Tony Curtis had to fight for the role of Sidney Falco because Universal, his studio, was worried that it would ruin his career.
 Tired of doing pretty-boy roles and wanting to prove that he could act, Curtis got his way.
 Orson Welles was originally considered for the role of J. J. Hunsecker.
 Mackendrick wanted to cast Hume Cronyn because he felt that Cronyn closely resembled Walter Winchell, the basis for the Hunsecker character in the novelette.
 Lehman made the distinction in an interview that Winchell was the inspiration for the version of the character in the novelette, and that this differs from the character in the film version.
 United Artists wanted Burt Lancaster in the role because of his box office appeal and his successful pairing with Curtis on Trapeze.
 Robert Vaughn was signed to a contract with Lancaster's film company and was to have played the Steve Dallas role but was drafted into the Army before he could begin the film.
-Ernest Borgnine, contracted to Hecht-Hill-Lancaster since Marty (1955) was offered a role in the film but turned it down as his role was only seven pages long in the script.
+Ernest Borgnine, contracted to Hecht-Hill-Lancaster since Marty (1955) was offered a role but turned it down as it was only seven pages long in the script.
 His refusal led him to be put on suspension from Hecht-Hill-Lancaster.
+Susan Harrison was cast and then did five screen tests with potential love-interests before Martin Milner was cast opposite her.

 Hecht-Hill-Lancaster allowed Mackendrick to familiarize himself with New York City before shooting the movie.
 In Notes on Sweet Smell of Success, Mackendrick said, "One of the characteristic aspects of New York, particularly of the area between 42nd Street and 57th Street, is the neurotic energy of the crowded sidewalks.
 This was, I argued, essential to the story of characters driven by the uglier aspects of ambition and greed".
-He took multiple photographs of the city from several fixed points and taped the pictures into a series of panoramas that he stuck on a wall and studied once he got back to Hollywood.

-Cellist Fred Katz and drummer Chico Hamilton, who briefly appear in the film as themselves, wrote a score for the movie, which was ultimately rejected in favor of one by Elmer Bernstein.
+He took photographs of the city from several fixed points and taped the pictures into a series of panoramas that he stuck on a wall and studied once he got back to Hollywood.
+The cellist Fred Katz and drummer Chico Hamilton, who briefly appear in the film as themselves, wrote a score for the movie, which was ultimately rejected in favor of one by Elmer Bernstein.